Multiplicative non-Gaussian model error estimation in data assimilation: Numerical Experiments

-\end{linenomath} where $\mathbf{H}$ is a non-square matrix of 1s and 0s with $N_y < N_x$, $\bm{x}_j$ is the true state at time $j$ where $\bm{x}_j [k]$ is equivalent to the time discretised value of $X_k$ in equation \ref{eq:4a}, and $\mathbf{R}$ is a diagonal matrix with $10^{-6}$ on the main diagonal. $\mathbf{R}$ is chosen such that instrument errors are negligible in comparison to model errors.
-The resolved variables are partially observed in space in all experiments (approx. 50\% observed, refer \ref{table:expsetup}), and observations are available at 0.02 and 0.04 MTU for Case Studies 1 and 2 respectively (i.e. 25 and 50 time steps).
+The resolved variables are partially observed in space in all experiments (approx. 50\% observed, see Table \ref{table:expsetup}), and observations are available at 0.02 and 0.04 MTU for Case Studies 1 and 2 respectively.
 Based on the work of \citet{Lorenz2006}, this corresponds to an observation interval of 2.5 and 5 hrs respectively (1 MTU is approximately equivalent to 5 days).
-These interval lengths where chosen to reflect a realistic observation network whilst also maintaining complex non-Gaussian error structures. \\
+These interval lengths where chosen to reflect a realistic observation network whilst also maintaining complex non-Gaussian error structures.